elishajkmiller/kei-truck-oshw/README.md

 ![bc30d62296ec4debbf26b485812dfe7d31da700e972d529d3b18bff0c348dc25](https://github.com/user-attachments/assets/b36fa007-649b-44df-a39e-372a4a90bb0d)

 Status: Active Development.
 Parts list and specifications are subject to change.

 ## Parts List
 Items 1–6 can be sourced directly from QS Motor.
 It is recommended to contact them via WhatsApp to ensure you are communicating with the official factory.
-THeeir offical webiste for the kits (1-6) is https://www.cnqsmotor.com/
+Their offical webiste for the kits (1-6) is https://www.cnqsmotor.com/

 # Electronics